 How to create barcode labels with data from an Excel Spreadsheet(.xlsx or .xlsm)?

-This tutorial shows you how to use Barcode & Label to create labels with data from an Excel spreadsheet.
-You can see a video of this tutorial at the following :
+This video and the following tutorial shows you how to use Barcode & Label to create labels with data from an Excel spreadsheet.

 2. Select "Excel Spreadsheet" as the Variable Type.
 Please refer to the Serialized Counter tutorial if you want to use the “Counter” Variable Type.

 3. Click or tap on the Select button and pick a .xlsx or .xlsm file.
-We have prepared a Sample.xlsx that you can download for this tutorial.
-You may also continue this tutorial with your own spreadsheet.
+We have prepared a Products.xlsx that you can download for this tutorial.
+You may also continue this tutorial with your spreadsheet.
 When a label is saved into a file, the spreadsheet that is linked to that label will automatically be stored as part of the file.
-This allows you to load a label without having to setup the spreadsheet again.
+This allows you to load a label without having to set up the spreadsheet again.

 8. In the Type dropdown list, select "Excel Column 01 : ECL01".
 This selection indicates that we will use the first column of the worksheet as data for this Text object.

 You will notice the column name "Product" is also displayed in this field (and in the object).
 This is because you have specified to use the "First Row as Field Alias" in step 4.
-If you had not checked "First Row as Field Alias" option, Barcode & Label will simply display the default short name "ECL01", which represents the first column of the Excel worksheet.
+If you had not checked "First Row as Field Alias" option, Barcode & Label would display the default short name "ECL01", representing the first column of the Excel worksheet.

-9. Next, you can click or tap on the Preview button to preview the labels.
+9. Next, you can click or tap on the Print button to preview and print the labels.

 10. (Optional from this step onwards) Click or tap on the Barcode object in the toolbar at the bottom of the label.

 12. In the Type section, select "Excel Column 02 : ECL02".
-This means we will using the second column of the Excel worksheet as data for this Barcode object.
+This means we will use the second column of the Excel worksheet as data for this Barcode object.